 Dietary supplements are practical and easy to use.
 The tablets and capsules usually consist not only of a special passion flower extract, but also of other natural medicines that support the calming and sleep-promoting effects of Passiflora incarnata.

 Another advantage is that medicinal products from the plant, as already mentioned, contain far more flavonoids than teas, which stimulate the production of GABA.

-If you want to drink the passion flower as a tea, a heaped tablespoon is sufficient as a dosage, pour hot water over it and let it steep for about ten minutes.
-To relieve sleep disorders or nervous restlessness, you should take the tea made from passionflower for a longer period of time.
-It's best to drink the plant's tea in the evening before going to bed.
-Then the tea can develop its healing properties best.
+If you want to drink the passion flower as tea, a heaped tablespoon is sufficient as a dosage, pour hot water over it and let it steep for about ten minutes.
+In order to relieve sleep disorders or nervous restlessness, you should take the tea made from passion flower over a longer period of time.
+It is best to drink the plant's tea in the evening before going to bed.
+Then the drink can best develop its healing effects.

 Food supplements that contain the natural dry extract of passionflower in a concentrated form are much easier to dose.
 When taking it, you should follow the information on the package insert.
 Although no side effects are known from the use of dietary supplements made from passionflower, you should still not exceed the stated maximum daily dose.

 The choice is yours: you can buy passionflower either as a tea or as a dietary supplement in stores or online.
 At first glance, teas are cheaper than a dietary supplement, but you have to drink several cups a day to counteract problems falling asleep, nervous restlessness, stress, anxiety and tension.